purpleidea/flabbergast/README.md

     ./configure && make && sudo make install

+## Implementation
+There are two implementations of Flabbergast.
+The self-hosting version targets the JVM and the CLR.

+The self-hosting compiler is rather strange, as it is not really self-hosting.
+The self-hosting compiler is actually a Flabbergast program that, with added syntax templates, generates a compiler for a Flabbergast compiler in a target programming language.
+This generated compiler reduces Flabbergast syntax to KWS VM bytecode, which are then reduced to the native VM's bytecode.
+This is conceptually easier to understand and allows more code re-use.

+Each platform also contains an implementation of the runtime library and non-portable pieces of each library.

 ## Patches
 Patches are welcome and patches are preferred to whining.
 For details, see [Conduct unbecoming of a hacker](http://sealedabstract.com/rants/conduct-unbecoming-of-a-hacker/).
 In general, the rules are as follows: